How to Prevent Cold & Flu

 - Keep your clothes fresh.
 Not just your skin and body, even your clothes can have harmful germs clinging on.
 So if you or a family member has been ill with flu or cold, wash your clothes after every use and add Dettol Antiseptic Liquid to your laundry load to kill any straggling germs.

 - Look after yourself.
 Keep your immune system happy and healthy by eating a balanced diet and making sure you and your family are getting enough sleep.
 Also try to avoid close contact with those suffering with cold or flu.

 - Practice good hand hygiene.
 The hands are always the first ones to make you ill – the germs on the hands are passed around to other people and surfaces very easily.
 The best way to stop this spread of infection is to practice good hand.
 Wash your hands frequently with warm water and Dettol Original Liquid Hand Wash – this stops the spread of flu and cold viruses.
-If you are away from soap and water, try Dettol Liquid Hand Sanitiser to kill bad germs on the hands.
+If you are away from soap and water, try Dettol Liquid Hand Sanitizer to kill bad germs on the hands.

 - Teach your children good hygiene.
 Children in close contact with each other in school or at play are more likely to spread the highly contagious cold and flu viruses.
 Teach your children good hand and personal hygiene habits, and remind them to wash their hands as often as possible even at school.
-Find more information in our step-by-step handwashing guide here.

 Cold and flu viruses are very contagious.
 It pays to be aware of their symptoms and how they spread, so a few extra precautions can protect you and your loved ones.
 Don’t forget to rest well, drink enough water and wash your hands thoroughly with soap and water to prevent the spread of harmful germs.